The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 Like knives, they pierced through the carefully woven lies of the girl.

-Her face grew paler by the moment.
+Her face grew increasingly pale.

 She knew she had been exposed.